-Europeana collects data relating to digital objects held by galleries, libraries, archives and museums across Europe (the ‘Europeana data providers’).
+Europeana collects metadata relating to digital objects held by galleries, libraries, archives and museums across Europe (the ‘Europeana data providers’).

-In addition to our data providers, who supply object-related data, Europeana uses a number of other sources to enrich data.
-Europeana wishes to express thanks to the contributors of these projects who enable us to improve the quality of our data.
-Please find below a list of data sources used by Europeana:
+Europeana wishes to express thanks to the owners and contributors of these resources that enable us to improve the quality of our metadata.
+Please find in this spreadsheet the list of vocabularies and respective licenses.